- Connector Diagrams

 You can then demultiplex it or do whatever you want to it.
 And you can use standard Microsoft API like IVideoEncoder to control the bitrate.
 Here is a link to the Graphedit graph.

-If your satellite or cable box has Component video connections on the back of the receiver (normally Red/Green/Blue or marked YPrPb), then the answer is "yes".
+If your satellite or cable box or DVR has Component Video connections on the back of the receiver (normally Red/Green/Blue or marked YPrPb), then the answer is "yes".

 By connecting the Component video output from your high definition cable TV or satellite TV set top box to the Component video inputs of the HD PVR 2, you will be able to record the TV programs coming from your set top box to the hard disk.
 Component video connections are normally the Red/Green/Blue connectors on the back of a set top box.
 Sometimes they are also called YPrPb or YCrCb connectors.